Saturday, 19 April 2025

 Two other models, the RS920Q-E12 and RS720Q-E12, have been designed to maximise performance in HPC environments.
 The RS920Q-E12 is equipped with Intel Xeon 6900 series processors and supports up to 96 DDR5 RDIMM 6400 MT/s or MRDIMM Gen1 8800 MT/s per 2U system.
 This makes it a solid choice for managing heavy workloads while ensuring data is processed efficiently.

-Additionally, the RS920Q-E12 uses advanced liquid-cooling technology to prevent overheating, providing stability even under high workloads, such as those required in computing environments.
+Additionally, the RS920Q-E12 uses advanced liquid-cooling technology to prevent overheating, providing stability even under high workloads, such as those required in cloud computing environments.
 Similarly, the RS720Q-E12 supports the Intel Xeon 6700 series processors, making it suitable for balancing resource utilisation and optimising I/O throughput.
 This model is particularly beneficial for handling complex tasks such as semiconductor electronic design automation (EDA).

 Flexible deployment and seamless integration